actionhero/actionhero/docs/examples/initializers/mongo.md

 {% endhighlight %}

-And this type of configurations would require a file to be craeated in `./config/mongo.js`:
+And this type of initializer would require a file to be created in `./config/mongo.js`:

 {% highlight javascript %}